 Listen to those commentators.
-There they are again, analysing every move on the field, filling our heads with past stats, future prognostications, arcane fluff.
+There they go again, analysing every move on the field, filling our heads with past stats, future prognostications, arcane fluff.
 In some goofy way, they think they control the game, but there’s only one problem with that:

 They aren’t playing.